https://invisible-island.net/ncurses/man/

 ASCII NUL is needed in the output.

-tiparm is a newer form of tparm which uses stdarg.h rather than a
+tiparm is a newer form of tparm that uses stdarg.h rather than a fixed-

 longs.

-consistent with the terminal description.
-Two extensions are provided
+consistent with the terminal description. ncurses provides two

-o tiparm_s is an extension which is a safer formatting function than
+o The tiparm_s extension is a safer formatting function than tparm or

-tparm or tiparm, because it allows the developer to tell the curses
+tiparm, because it allows the developer to tell the curses library

-library how many parameters to expect in the parameter list, and
+how many parameters to expect in the parameter list, and which may

 The mask parameter has one bit set for each of the parameters (up